 Not all updates are bumpy and many of them tend to be felt in the weeks and months that follow.
 That said, whenever we get a particularly disruptive Google update, we often see a relatively sedate one to follow.
 Based on recent history and the fact that the March Spam update was rather sedate, we would not be at all surprised to see a very volatile few weeks during this update.

-What Happened in the March 2026 Google Core Update?
+Recap of what happened in the March 2026 Google Core update

 • The March 2026 Google core update took 12 days to complete starting from the March 27 and wrapping up on April 8 2026.